- Published Articles

 Noted and Quoted

 Sprint recently sued AT&T for false advertising due to AT&T's "just ok" ads, which ran consistently during sports broadcasts (including the latest NCAA men's basketball tournament).
 In the suit, Sprint argued that AT&T's claim of having "5GE" service was deceptive.
-A Frankfurt Kurnit team consisting of Craig Whitney, Ned Rosenthal, Kim Maynard, Lily Roos, William Lawrence, Viviane Scott, Nicole Bergstrom, and Connor Flannery handled the suit for Sprint.
+A Frankfurt Kurnit team consisting of Craig Whitney, Ned Rosenthal, Kim Maynard, and Nicole Bergstrom handled the suit for Sprint.
 Coverage of the suit appears here.

 Congratulations to Frankfurt Kurnit client Christian Wilkins for being selected in the first round of the NFL Draft by the Miami Dolphins with pick #13.